-Due to the current coronavirus crisis the museum galleries and research facilities are currently closed from 18 March 2020.
+Due to the Coronavirus crisis the museum galleries and research facilities are currently closed since 18 March 2020.
 You can contact us via [email protected] and we are also on Twitter @bdcmuseum and facebook.

 Usual Opening times: The museum galleries are open 10am-5pm 7 days a week